BBBase-EHeresy-PPPub/PPPub/docs/scenarios/battle_companies.md

 **SPECIAL RULES**

-**Let nothing through!** — Models from the Defender's Battle Company automatically pass all Courage tests they are required to make.
+* **Let nothing through!**

+Models from the Defender's Battle Company automatically pass all Courage tests they are required to make.

 ![](../media/scenarios/battle_companies/defend_the_gate.jpg)

 ---

 ## RECOVERY

-*A relic of a bygone age has awoken, drawing all manner of armies and creatures to its power.
-The leaders of two rival Battle Companies desire it, either to progress their own standing, or to fulfil the task they have been set to reclaim it by their lord or commander — no matter the cost, both must claim it.*

 **STARTING POSITIONS**